Raymond Baxter, Ph.D.

 President & CEO

-He currently serves on the Policy Advisory Board of the UC Berkeley School of Public Health and the Boards of the CDC Foundation and Blue Shield of California Foundation.
-He previously served on the Global Agenda Council on Health of the World Economic Forum, the Institute of Medicine's Roundtable on Population Health Improvement, the Board of Grantmakers in Health and the National Academy of Medicine’s Leadership Consortium for Value and Science-Driven Health Care.
+He currently serves on the advisory board of the UC Berkeley School of Public Health and the boards of the CDC Foundation and the Blue Shield of California Foundation.
+He served terms on the Global Agenda Council on Health of the World Economic Forum, and the Institute of Medicine's Roundtable on Population Health Improvement.